Shree-212/photos_App/QUICK_START_GUIDE.md

 - ✅ Start PostgreSQL with schema initialization
 - ✅ Start Redis for caching
 - ✅ Start Pub/Sub emulator for events
-- ✅ Start all microservices (Auth, Task, Media, API Gateway)
+- ✅ Start all microservices (Auth, Task, Media, Notification, API Gateway)
 - ✅ Wait for all services to be healthy
 - ✅ Display service URLs and testing commands